nhsconnect/ITK3-Messaging-Distribution/pages/support/support_fhirtools.md

 <div style="display:flex;flex-wrap:wrap;padding:0 0 1em 0">
   <div style="flex:3 1 60%;padding:0 0 1em 0;">
     <p>The Scenario Builder is used to join together the resources needed to represent a specific clinical scenario.
 It can use Core Resource types, Profiles and Logical models as it does this.
-The intention is to help people understand how resources can tell a clinical story, and to validate that the resource types available (including profiles) are sufficient.</P>
+The intention is to help people understand how resources can tell a clinical story, and to validate that the Resource types available (including profiles) are sufficient.</P>
     <P>Patient information is on the Data Server.
 Profiles on the Conformance server.
 ValueSets on the Terminology server.</p>
   </div>
   <div style="flex:1 6 40%;padding:0 1em 0 1em;min-width:15em;">